The Price of Quota-based Diversity in Assignment Problems: Discussion and Future Work

-We analyze our model's behavior in simulation: the fundamental experimental framework is based on Singapore census and HDB sales data.
 Simulating agent utilities is still a major challenge: ideally, one would elicit applicants' utilities directly via large-scale national surveys.
-Our simulations tested two `extreme' cases: one where there is no correlation between ethnicity and utility, and one where utility was artificially correlated to ethnicity.
+The aim of our experiments was to see how much worse the diversity-constrained optimal allocation performs than our theoretical bounds (and, to some extent, how much better it is compared to its lottery version) depending on the utility model, and not to compare utility models based on the $\PoD$ as a performance measure.
+Hence, we formulated clean utility models that focus on individual factors that, we believe, bear on individuals' preferences in the problem domains considered.
+For example, our simulations with the $\Dist(\sigma^2)$ and $\Ethn(\sigma^2)$ models in Section~\ref{sec:HDBexpts} tested two `extreme' cases: one where there is no correlation between ethnicity and utility, and one where utility is artificially correlated to ethnicity.
 The truth is likely somewhere in between.
 Ethnic groups in Singapore most likely do have some correlation between their utility models; this can be due to socioeconomic factors (there is some correlation between ethnicity and socioeconomic status), the location of cultural or religious centers, or other unknown factors.
-Developing a more refined utility model is an interesting direction for future work.
+Developing and investigating refined utility models is an interesting direction for future work.

-Obviously, the HDB lottery mechanism cannot offer better welfare guarantees than the allocation based on constrained optimization under known utilities; however, in our experiments, it performs surprisingly well for several utility models.
-Offering theoretical guarantees on the performance of the lottery mechanism with diversity constraints (and in some sense, complementing the analysis by \citet{raffles17immorlica}) would provide better insights on our experimental results.